Teddy Bridgewater Player Prop Bets for NFL Week 14 | Denver vs. Detroit 12/12/2021

 Season Stats

-- He's also figured in the ground game, with 96 rushing yards (8.0 ypg) on 27 carries with two rushing touchdowns.
+- He has added 96 rushing yards (8.0 ypg) on 27 carries while scoring two touchdowns on the ground.

 - The Broncos have run 56.7% passing plays and 43.3% rushing plays this season.
 They rank 24th in the NFL in scoring.